 To actually see the contents of the dataframe we can use the head() function which by default will return the first five records.
 You can also pass in a number n to return the top n records of the dataframe.

-This brings us the our first problem of the exercise.
+This brings us to our first problem of the exercise.
 The read_csv function treated the first record in the text file as the header names.
 This is obviously not correct since the text file did not provide us with header names.

 To correct this we will pass the header parameter to the read_csv function and set it to None (means null in python).